-- Foster a co-operative and professional working relationship - Eliminate the incidence of duplication of effort - Ensure appropriate sharing of information - Co-ordinate the overall audit effort systems.
+- Foster a co-operative and professional working relationship - Eliminate the incidence of duplication of effort - Ensure appropriate sharing of information - Co-ordinate the overall audit effort.

-Following on from the above, an Internal / External Audit Protocol has been developed and formally approved by the Audit & Standards Committee.
-It will be subject to review on an annual basis.
+Following on from the above, an Internal / External Audit understanding has been developed and will be subject to review on an annual basis.